Flag of the European Coal and Steel Community: History

 The flag was first unveiled at the 1958 Exposition in Brussels, seven years after the establishment of the Community.
-At the Expo, its rivalling flag, the flag of Europe, was also on one of its first public displays.
+At Expo, its rivalling flag, the flag of Europe, was also on one of its first public displays.

 The number of stars began at six and increased with the membership of the Community until 1986 when it reached twelve.
 After this it was decided not to increase the number of stars to reflect the new members joining in the 1990s.
 This kept it inline with the flag of Europe (used by its sister organisations) which displayed twelve stars representing perfection and unity.

 The Treaty of Paris setting up the ECSC expired on 23 July 2002 and the ECSC ceased to exist.
 On this day the ECSC flag outside the European Commission in Brussels was lowered for the final time by President Romano Prodi and replaced with the EU flag.

-One original copy of the flag of the ECSC with 12 stars is exposed in the office of the President of the European University Institute in Florence, Prof. J. H.H.
+An original copy of the flag of the ECSC with 12 stars is displayed in the office of the President of the European University Institute in Florence, Prof. J. H.H.
 Weiler.